 Habitat: Spiny Softshells are highly aquatic turtles and are considered habitat generalists.
 They can be found in many riverine habitats with sandy or muddy bottoms, but also backwaters, oxbow lakes, and other impoundments.

-Species Range: This species has an extensive range thought much of the central and eastern United States.
-This species can be found from the Great Lakes Region south to the Gulf of Mexico, west to the Rocky Mountains and Texas, with scattered populations in New Mexico, Arizona, and California.
+Species Distribution: This species has an extensive range throughout much of the central and eastern United States.
+Spiny Softshells can be found from the Great Lakes Region south to the Gulf of Mexico, west to the Rocky Mountains and Texas, with scattered populations in New Mexico, Arizona, and California.

-South Dakota Range: This species occurs in the lower reaches of the Missouri River and other large rivers, including the Belle Fourche, Big Sioux, Cheyenne, James, Keya Paha, Vermillion, Whetstone, and White rivers.
+South Dakota Distribution: This species occurs along the Missouri River and other large rivers, including the Belle Fourche, Big Sioux, Cheyenne, James, Keya Paha, Minnesota, Vermillion, Whetstone, and White rivers.
 The Spiny Softshell appears to be less abundant along the Missouri River than the Smooth Softshell.
 Verifiable records of Spiny Softshells are needed to better understand the distribution of this species in South Dakota.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).